Agenda item

 Whilst it is acknowledged that CIL is an appropriate mechanism and the County Council will be required to collaborate with the Borough Council on its development, the position of the County Council is that this has come too late in the process, despite the consistent and known position of the LHA that a mechanism was required not only for the Local Plan but also for those allocated sites coming forward ahead of the Local Plan that have been granted permission by the Borough Council.

 There are a number of lessons to be learned flowing from the County Council’s experience of the development of the Charnwood Local Plan as set out in the report.
-The proposed principles, set out in paragraph 46, have been developed in consultation with external experts to support the County Council in taking all available steps to ensure that clear and effective strategies for managing highways and transport impacts arising from planned growth are included in future local plans in Leicestershire going forward.
+The proposed principles, set out in paragraph 46 of the report, have been developed in consultation with external experts to support the County Council in taking all available steps to ensure that clear and effective strategies for managing highways and transport impacts arising from planned growth are included in future local plans in Leicestershire going forward.

 Supporting documents: